haya14busa/gopkgs/README.md

 ```
 $ gopkgs -h
 Usage of gopkgs:
-  -format string
+  -f string
-        custom output format
+        alternate format for the output using the syntax of template package. e.g. {{.Name}};{{ImportPathShort}}
   -fullpath
         output absolute file path to package directory. ("/usr/lib/go/src/net/http")
   -include-name
-        fill Pkg.Name which can be used with -format flag
+        fill Pkg.Name which can be used with -f flag
   -short
         output vendorless import path ("net/http", "foo/bar/vendor/a/b") (default true)

-Use -format to custom the output using template syntax.
+Use -f to custom the output using template syntax.
 The struct being passed to template is:
     type Pkg struct {
         Dir             string // absolute file path to Pkg directory ("/usr/lib/go/src/net/http")
         ImportPath      string // full Pkg import path ("net/http", "foo/bar/vendor/a/b")